isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-settings.md

 >
 >If you subscribed to On Demand inventory but can't locate the publishers or deals to target, then check the status of the deals.
 For more information about statuses, see [About On Demand Premium Inventory](/help/dsp/inventory/on-demand-inventory-about.md).

+**Exclude out-stream:** (Video placements only) Excludes outstream traffic.

+Outstream ads usually appear over the content as a pop-up or stuffed into content (in the native experience), rather than as regular video ads in a video player.

 ## Site Targeting

 **Traffic type:** The types of traffic to target.
 Options include **Websites** and **Apps**.